pouchdb/pouchdb/docs/_guides/conflicts.md

 Next
 -------

-Now that we've settled our conflicts, let's look into using the very powerful `query()` API.
+Now that we've settled our conflicts, let's take a look at the changes feed.